 Here are some questions you can ask to help you make the decision:

 - Are These Items You Can Use?
 The most important thing to know before you sign up for a monthly box is whether you’ll use everything in it.
 With some services, such as Dollar Shave Club, it’s easy to tell, because you know exactly what you’ll be getting every month.
 But with others, you can’t be sure what to expect.
-However, you can get a pretty good idea by checking the reviews for the service on My Subscription Addiction.
-The site posts new reviews for most subscription boxes every month, so you can find out what items the box has held for the past few months before you take the plunge.
+However, you can get a pretty good idea by checking reviews online to find out what items the box has held for the past few months before you take the plunge.

 - How Does the Cost Compare to Retail?
 Once you know what’s in a typical box, you can check the prices of those items on retail sites like Amazon.
 By adding them all up, you can figure out what the contents of the box are worth and compare that to the subscription price.
 Don’t forget to factor in the cost of shipping, if there is any.